urbanjost/M_CLI2/README.md

 ## Description
-   M_CLI2(3f) is a Fortran module that will crack the command line when given a prototype string that looks very much like an invocation of the program. calls are then made for each parameter name to set the variables appropriately in the program.
+   M_CLI2(3f) is a Fortran module that will crack the command line when given a prototype string that looks very much like an invocation of the program.
+Calls are then made for each parameter name to set the variables appropriately in the program.

 ## Example Program